 The Draw Length Formula

 Our calculator uses the formula: wingspan/2.5 (wingspan is measured in inches).
-This formula provides accurate draw length estimates for most people as you don’t want to have your anchor point too far back towards your ear.
-The anchor point for your draw should be closer to the corner of your mouth, mid-cheek on your shooting side.
+This formula provides accurate draw length estimates for most people, as you don’t want your anchor point too far back towards your ear.
+Your draw’s anchor point should be closer to the corner of your mouth, mid-cheek on your shooting side.
 Additionally, you should be able to touch the tip of your nose to the bowstring while simultaneously looking through your peep sight and bow sight.

 When selecting a bow, it’s essential to know the available draw lengths.
 For example, a bow may advertise a range of 26″ to 30″ in half-inch increments.
-Knowing what your specific draw length is will allow you to know what bows are available in your specific length.
-Either way, it is always important to check this at your local Archery Shop to ensure the best fit possible before you buy and then tune your bow.
+Knowing your specific draw length allows you to determine which bows are available in your required length.
+Moreover, it’s crucial to check your draw length at your local Archery Shop to ensure the best fit possible before purchasing and tuning your bow.

-Please remember that the release aid you use will impact your draw length.
-A normal mechanical release will normally work just fine with the calculator here.
-If you use a finger-style release where your trigger is engaged with your thumb instead of your trigger finger; you will need to subtract .5″ from your draw length (though in most cases, other adjustments can and should be made instead).
+Furthermore, remember that the release aid you use could affect your draw length.
+A standard mechanical release will typically work well with the draw length calculator provided.
+However, if you use a finger-style or hook-type release where your trigger is engaged with your thumb instead of your trigger finger, you may need to adjust your draw length (though in most cases, other adjustments can and should be made instead).

 Step 1: Measure Your Wingspan

-Stand with your back flat against a wall and stretch your arms out to your sides, with your hands and fingers extended (as shown in the picture above).
-Then measure the distance, in inches, from the tip of your middle finger on one hand to the tip of your middle finger on the other.
+Stand with your back flat against a wall and stretch your arms extended to your sides, with your hands and fingers extended (do not stretch for a larger measurement).
+Measure the distance, in inches, from the tip of your middle finger on one hand to the tip of your middle finger on the other hand.
 This will measure your total wingspan in inches.

 Step 2: Calculate Base Draw Length

-Take the total wingspan measurement from Step 1 (in inches) and divide that number by 2.5.
-For example, my total wingspan is 68 inches.
-68/2.5 = 27.2.
-This is then rounded to 27.
-My base draw length is now estimated to be 27″.
+Take your total wingspan measurement from Step 1 (in inches) and divide that number by 2.5.
+For example, if your total wingspan is 68 inches, divide 68 by 2.5 to get 27.2.
+Your base draw length is estimated to be 27.2 inches.

-Always work with an Archery Professional to ensure your draw length is sized perfectly to you and your release aid type.
-Rounding can change your best possible draw length slightly depending on your body type.
+Always consult an Archery Professional to ensure your draw length is correctly sized for you and your release aid type.
+Rounding can slightly change your ideal draw length depending on your body type.